 Interact on social media

 One great way to feel less intimidated when you arrive for your class is to know one or a few people there.
 Of course you could always take a friend (I am a great believer that it makes your day even more fun and enjoyable) but if that’s not possible, why not make the most of social media to get to know some of the other students ahead of the course.
 Twitter is perfect for this.
 Check out if there’s a hashtag associated with the course, it will make it easy to sieve through all the conversations on Twitter to meet fellow students.
 If you are wondering what a hashtag is and what it does, here’s a quick guide on that.

-Another great way to feel immediately more at ease when you join a baking, chocolate or cake decorating course is to look up your teacher on social media and start interacting with them.
+Another great way to feel immediately more at ease when you join a class is to look up your teacher on social media and start interacting with them.
 You can start asking questions you may have, see what other courses they offer or what news they are sharing.
 It might give you an easy topic to talk to when you first meet face to face.

 Don’t get me wrong, I love the technology and benefits that smartphones have given us.
 But….they can also be a real source of distraction, especially if you are used to check your emails from your phone or get quite a lot of texts during the day.
 By putting your phone on airplane mode, you won’t get any distracting notifications and you’ll still be able to use it to capture photos and videos to help you after the class, when you’re ready to practice at home.
 Which brings me to my next point